 This BRAF/MEK inhibitor combination was evaluated in several studies.
-We will focus on the data from the COMBI-d study (which compared dabrafenib + trametinib to dabrafenib + placebo), the COMBI-v study (which compared dabrafenib + trametinib to the BRAF-inhibitor vemurafenib) as well as a follow-up study that looked at long-term (five-year) outcomes from both studies.
 If you would like to review these studies, please see the Long 2015, Robert 2015a, and Robert 2019a citations listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.
+Survival outcomes are shown in Graphic 6 below.